data-edu/tidyLPA/paper.md

 (e.g., entropy) for each parameterization.
 All three functions use **mclust**;
 corresponding functions with `_mplus()` appended use the **MPlus** software.

+# Acknowledgment

+This material is based upon work supported by the National Science Foundation under Grant No. 1661064.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not reflect the views of the National Science Foundation.

 # References